holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 # Timeline Screen

 We are now finished the process of defining our farm.
 Click the **Next** button to go forward to the timeline screen.
-The timeline screen provides a visual layout of all the fields from 1985 to the specified end year for each field.
-This screen also allows the user to add historical and projected production systems.
+The timeline screen provides a visual layout of the farm's fields from the start year to the end year for each field.
+This screen also allows the user to add historical and projected production systems for individual fields and/or rotations.

 The **Add Historical Production System** button enables the user to add a different cropping history to individual fields whereas the **Add Projected Production System** button enables the user to add a future (projected) cropping system to individual fields.